Pain Relief Medication While in Hospital

 • Tired / sleepiness

-If you have this injection, depending on the dose you were given, you may need to spend 24 hours in a high observation are (HOB) or in intensive care (ICU).
-This is to ensure you are closely monitored for any serious complication.
+If you have this injection, depending on the dose you were given, you may need to spend 24 hours in a high observation area (HOB) or in intensive care (ICU).
+This is to ensure you are closely monitored following your operation.

 QR code to open leaflet